 Mr. Pugliese brings a wealth of design build experience to the project team, having worked for six years for a landscape design build firm and fifteen years at Jonathan Alderson Landscape Architects, Inc. While at the design build firm Mr. Pugliese participated in several significant projects at the Morris Arboretum including the restoration of the historic Spring House and master planning for the Fernery.
 Mr. Pugliese received a BA from Pennsylvania State University and a Master of Landscape Architecture from the University of Pennsylvania.
 He also received a Certificate of Merit in Ornamental Horticulture from Longwood Gardens.
 In addition to his efforts to share his experience and expertise as an adjunct faculty member at Temple University Mr. Pugliese has been an active volunteer designer/ project leader with the Community Design Collaborative.
 Since 1998 Mr. Pugliese has worked on significant public and non-profit projects throughout the region.

 Ms. Herman contributes to the development of design concepts, graphic presentations, and construction documents.
 She holds a Bachelor in Landscape Architecture from Philadelphia University as well as a Master of Landscape Architecture from the University of Texas at Arlington, where she attended under an Enhanced Graduate Teaching Assistant Scholarship.
-In the past, she has worked as an intern for the Philadelphia Streets Department updating the City’s GIS files and the West Ward Neighborhood Partnership.
-She has also taught a course focusing on sustainable panting design at Philadelphia University.
-She has worked at Jonathan Alderson Landscape Architects, Inc. for five years and is a registered Landscape Architect in the Commonwealth of Pennsylvania.
+She has worked at Jonathan Alderson Landscape Architects, Inc. for seven years and is a registered Landscape Architect in the Commonwealth of Pennsylvania.